-The voluntary separation rate (also known as the employee-initiated separation rate) for non-casual employees from the City during 2013/14 was 8.6%.
-This rate, which excludes completion of fixed-term appointments, has remained below 10% over each of the past four years, 2011 to 2014.
-For continuing employees the rate was 7.2% and 12.3% for fixed-term employees.
+The voluntary separation rate (also known as the employee-initiated separation rate) for non-casual employees at the City during 2015/16 was 7.2%.
+This rate, which excludes completion of fixed-term appointments, has remained below 10% over the past five years.

-The separation rate for new employees, i.e. those that commenced during 2013/14 (also known as the new starter turnover rate) was 7.7%; this excluded completion of fixed-term appointments.
-Both the voluntary separation and the new starter turnover rates were below the 2014 averages for the Sydney Inner Councils' benchmarking peer group which were 8.9% and 10.1% respectively.
+The separation rate for new employees, i.e. those that commenced during 2015/16 excluding the completion of term appointments (also known as the new starter turnover rate) was 12.3% as compared to the NSW average of 16.1%.
+Both the voluntary separation and the new starter turnover rates are in line with the 2016 averages for the Sydney Inner Councils' benchmarking peer group10 which were 10.6% and 11.3% respectively.